The Athlete’s Palate

 I had to overcome some inhibitions when I was out with others as I felt a bit embarrassed about it.
 When I explained to my friends what I was doing, they were really interested.
 It has made me realise that I couldn’t be a food blogger/Instagrammer as when my food is in front of me, I want to eat it, not style it and take pretty pictures!

 Here’s a sample of what I had in that week:

 One of the challenges that I encountered was the current shortage of leafy greens, including spinach, courgettes and lettuce.
-When I was working, I ate salad for lunch every day, but it’s much harder when the key ingredients are not available!
+When I was working, I ate salad for lunch every day.
+It’s much harder when the key ingredients are not available!

 I also had to note down my mood and the state of my health.
 It was unlucky that my week coincided with having a heavy cold.
 I always seem to get ill at the end of January 🙁 It didn’t help that I’ve been really disorganised and my reliever inhaler ran out.

 Julie also came up with some ‘food for thought’ for me.
 I’ve always believed that I drink healthily.
 My favourite drink is water and I drink a lot of it.
 If I’m cold I will have jasmine tea or hot chocolate, but try not to indulge in too many hot chocolates.
 My local tap water does not contain fluoride, but I had not considered the other chemicals that are added to make it safe to drink.
-Stuart and I moved into what we hope will be our ‘forever home’ just over a year ago, and I am now looking into reverse osmosis water filters.
-If anyone has any links to academic papers about drinking reverse osmosis water, I’d love to read them as there’s a real mix of information online.
+Stuart and I moved into what we hope will be our ‘forever home’ just over a year ago.
+I am now looking into reverse osmosis water filters.
+If anyone has any links to academic papers about drinking reverse osmosis water, I’d love to read them.
+There’s a real mix of information online.